12 Best Long Head Bicep Exercises For Massive Peaks

 2. Close Grip Barbell Curl

-The Close grip barbell curl is a highly recognizable biceps exercise that builds biceps Peak.
+The close grip barbell curl is a highly recognizable biceps exercise that builds biceps Peak.
 It’s a great exercise for seeing results in strength and definition.

 Close Grip Barbell Curl

-3. Lower the bar back down to the arms’ extended position.
+6. Then slowly lower the barbell back down to the arms extended position.

 3. Concentration Curl